 If neither up arrow or tag flash happens, a possibility is that the tag manager you are looking at is not the one the tag is associated with.
 Follow the step below to reset flash memory (force un-associate tag)

 If you reached this step, the tag hardware is damaged either due to water, dew/condensation, or dropping, or flash memory is corrupt due to drained battery left inside tag for many months (a possibility except for Outdoor Probes) and needs to be sent back for repair or replacement.

 How do I reset a tag's flash memory?
 We recommend that you unassociate using the Tag Manager.
-If that is not possible you can open the case (instructions) and short pin 1 & 3 (or pin 3 & 5 for Water/moisture sensor, see picture) using a wire (e.g. paper clips, metal tweezers).
+If that is not possible you can open the case (instructions) and short hole 1 & 3 (or pin 3 & 5 for Water/moisture sensor), see picture.
+To short, connect the 2 holes with a wire or something equivalent (paper clips, metal tweezers).
 A good battery must be installed while you do this.
 After the wire is removed, the tag should beep once and start flashing, indicating that it has been reset to unassociated state.
 For Water/moisture sensor you will need to dip the tip into water or short the tip to wake it from shelf mode, and for the Reed Kumo-Sensor you will need to swipe the magnet on the left side per instruction to make it start to flash, just like when you first got it.
 These steps won't work if the "lock flash memory" option was turned on when the tag was associated.
 By default, this option is off.